bobuk/uodm/README.md

 ## License

 This project is under "The Unlicense".
 Yes, it's really unlicensed.
 Like a fisherman without a fishing license. 🎣

----
-Feel free to connect with me or just stop by to say "Hi, MongoDB!" 👋